Orange County DUI Lawyer

 To determine the level of alcohol in your system, the arresting officer may ask you to participate in a blood or breath test.
 Chemical tests are not mandatory.
 However, if a defendant refuses to take this test the result is a mandatory suspension of their driver’s license for one year.

 Be sure to request samples of chemical tests if this is submitted.
 The attorneys will retest this to determine any loopholes for defense.

 The driver’s license will be confiscated.
 A subsequent DMV hearing is scheduled where offenders will learn about the status of their license.
 In the meantime, a temporary driver’s license is issued until the court date.

 There are two issues taking place when you become accused of driving under the influence.
 First is a criminal case, and the other is a DMV case.
-For both, you need a DUI lawyer in Newport to help you through the process.
-Going to court can be confusing for anyone that may not understand legal jargon; having an Orange County DUI attorney in your corner is going to make the process easier and relatable.
+For both, you need a DUI lawyer to help you through the process.
+Going to court can be confusing for anyone that may not understand legal jargon; having an DUI attorney from Orange County in your corner is going to make the process easier and relatable.

 A DUI arrest without injury or accidents involved will most likely result in misdemeanor charges under Vehicle Code 23152(a) and Vehicle Code 23152(b).
 If you have been convicted of DUI three times within ten years, you may face felony charges even if no one was injured.

 A DUI case could take several months.
-This is when a Newport Beach DUI lawyer is needed.
+This is when a Orange County criminal defense lawyer is needed.
 They can review your case and study all the facts to craft a defense.
 In some situations, they can seek a favorable result, such as having your case thrown out of court.
-In most cases, you will not even have to appear in court because your attorney can go in your place.
+In most DUI cases, you will not even have to appear in court because your attorney can go in your place.